-On seasonal timescales, the mean insolation on the N_2 ice is greatly influenced by the large reservoir of N_2 in Sputnik Planitia, which is primarily in the northern hemisphere, centered on 15°N. In Pluto's current orbit, this implies the greatest insolation happens partway between perihelion and summer solstice, near the time of maximum insolation at 15° N (Johnson et al. 2020; see Fig 5, middle left).
+On seasonal timescales, the mean insolation on the N_2 ice is greatly influenced by the large reservoir of N_2 in Sputnik Planitia, which is primarily in the northern hemisphere, centered on 15° N. In Pluto's current orbit, this implies the greatest insolation happens partway between perihelion and summer solstice, near the time of maximum insolation at 15° N (e.g., Johnson et al. 2020; see Fig 6, middle left).

-When perihelion coincided with northern summer solstice, 0.9 My ago, each Pluto orbit experienced a period of short and intense insolation onto Sputnik Planaria.
+When perihelion coincided with northern summer solstice, 0.9 My ago, each Pluto orbit experienced a period of short and intense insolation onto Sputnik Planitia.
 In contrast, when perihelion coincided with southern summer solstice, 2.3 My ago, the competing effects of heliocentric distance and subsolar latitude nearly balance, leading to mild changes in temperatures over a Pluto orbit.

-And how is it that Pluto's surface is heterogeneous?
+And how do volatile cycles lead to Pluto's surface heterogeneity?
 The areas not covered by N_2 are seen by New Horizons to be CH4-rich (Section 3.4), or covered by the non-volatiles: H2O and a dark material, presumably tholin (Section 3.5).
 Areas covered with N2-rich ice can lose N2 through preferential sublimation, first becoming CH4-rich ice and then revealing a substrate of H2O or other material.
 Sublimation and processing by UV or energetic particles could, perhaps, form a surface lag deposit of non-volatile organics.
 Conversely, areas will become new N2 condensation sites if they become colder than the equilibrium N2 temperature for the local surface pressure (See Section 3.5).
+Because N2 ice has high albedo and the non-volatiles are generally low albedo, heterogeneity, once established, maintains itself in a postitive feedback (Young 1993; Earle et al. 2018a).

-3.2.3 Impact of topography on the N_2 cycle
+3.2.3 Impact of topography on the N2 cycle

-If Pluto's surface were entirely flat (i.e., had no topographic relief), then the N_2 ice temperature would be nearly isothermal across the globe, due to the transport of latent heat of sublimation from areas with more insolation to areas with less insolation.
-Pluto is not flat, as revealed by New Horizons stereo imaging (Schenk et al. 2018), with altitudes as much as 5 km above and below the mean level (see Section 2.2).
+If Pluto's surface were entirely flat (i.e., had no topographic relief), then those areas that were covered by N_2 ice would be nearly isothermal across the globe, due to the transport of latent heat of sublimation from areas with more insolation to areas with less insolation.
+But Pluto is far from flat, as revealed by New Horizons imaging (Stern et al. 2015; Moore et al. 2016; Schenk et al. 2018), with altitudes as much as 5 km above and below the mean level (see Section 2.2).
+The altitude compared to the mean level affects the stability of N_2 ice.
 Hydrostatic equilibrium requires that the surface pressure is higher at lower altitudes, and so therefore is the equilibrium ice temperature.
-Since the N_2 ice and gas reach equilibrium quickly, the actual N_2 ice temperature will also be warmer at depth and cooler at altitude.
-The warmer N_2 ice deposits at low altitudes radiate more heat to space than do the high-altitude cooler deposits.
-To maintain local conservation of energy, vapor-pressure equilibrium, and hydrostatic equilibrium, the difference in thermal radiation needs to be balanced by latent heat of sublimation through the increased deposition of volatile ice at depth and the increased sublimation at altitude.
-Consequently, N_2 ice tends to accumulate and be more stable at depth.
+Since the N_2 ice and gas reach equilibrium quickly, the actual N_2 ice temperature will also be warmer at low altitudes and cooler at high altitudes.
+The warmer, low-altitude N_2 ice radiates more heat to space than does the cooler, high-altitude N_2 ice.
+To maintain local conservation of energy, vapor-pressure equilibrium, and hydrostatic equilibrium, the difference in thermal radiation needs to be balanced by latent heat of sublimation through the increased deposition of volatile ice at low altitude and the increased sublimation at high altitude.
+Consequently, N_2 ice tends to accumulate and be more stable at low altitude.

 This atmospheric-topographic process explains why N_2 ice preferentially accumulates in the depressions on Pluto.
-The atmospheric-topographic process was described by Trafton et al. (1998) and

-Stansberry et al. (2014), and was used by Trafton & Stansberry (2015), Bertrand & Forget (2016), Bertand et al. (2018, 2019), and Young et al (2017).
+The atmospheric-topographic process was described by Trafton et al. (1998) and Stansberry et al. (2014), and was used by Trafton & Stansberry (2015), Bertrand & Forget (2016), Bertand et al. (2018, 2019), and Young et al (2017).
 Trafton and Stansberry (2015) quantified the effect of topography by considering idealized mountains and valleys, based on preliminary topographic relief results from the New Horizons flyby.